deepnetworkgmbh/joseki/PRODUCTOVERVIEW.md

 - A manual scan can be triggered from the UI.
 - The product supports target discovery.
   - It lists all the scannable targets discovered to the user
-  - User can select/unselect targets from the list.
-  - The product supports scanners provisioning from UI
+  - Product gives instructions how to install these scanners manually
 - The product could expose check-results as metrics, that can be visualized in 3rd party tools (for example, Grafana) or be alerted (for example, alert-manager or Grafana).
 In this case we need to decide on the interface of this (Prometheus metrics schema is probably a good idea).

 ### V3

-service discover - component relationship
+- Automated scanners provisioning/deptovisioning:
+  - User can select/unselect targets from the *target discovery* list.
+  - The product supports scanners provisioning from UI
 - alternative scanners:
   - Container Image vulnerabilities scanners.
 For example, [clair](https://github.com/quay/clair).
   - Kubernetes objects validators.
 For example, [cluster-lint](https://github.com/digitalocean/clusterlint).